emilebourban/ADA-Project/README.md

 - Can we accurately use wikipedia database to show the gender inequalities through time?
 - Are there any evidence that the men/women equality is reached?
 - What are the domains in which there is more/less equality?
 Does this change according to regions/country/language?
-- What is the effect of women empowering events: Right to work, Sufragettes, War effort, ...?
 - Since some countries have delayed women's rights, is the evolution similar, in term of timeframe, extent?

 # Dataset